zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 addr_client.sin_addr.s_addr = inet_addr(ip_address);
 ```
 ## II.c : Get the client input without
+Using the select function (man select) give your client socket and stdin, the standard input.
+By doing so you can know get the input from the terminal without blocking anything.
 ## II.e : Send the input to the server
 Using the macro FD_ISSET check if your client socket is writable and send the data to the server.
 ## II.f : Receive the data from the server